mpi-astronomy/FAQ/faq/chapters/computing/password-managers.md

 * Free version: There is a free tier that has most of the features I need.
 * Reasonable price: The premium tier is affordable ($1/month) and offers additional features like 2FA token storage, secure file storage, and password health reports.

-I did hesitate with [1Password](https://1password.com/).
+I hesitated about [1Password](https://1password.com/).
 It is a great password manager with a polished UI (better than BitWarden) and excellent features.
 However, I did not choose it for the following reasons:
 * Price.
 I am not against a subscription, but their price ($3/month) is higher than Bitwarden for the same features.
 * Closed-source.
 I am not against closed-source software, but it's a plus when a security company is fully transparent.
 However, 1Password is an excellent choice if you are looking for a polished UI and are willing to pay for it.
-Especially if you plan to share passwords with family members or colleagues, their family tier is a better choice.
+Their family tier is a better choice if you plan to share passwords with family members or colleagues.

-Researching and choosing a password manager that aligns with your specific needs and preferences is essential.
-Regularly update your password manager and use strong, unique master passwords to ensure maximum security.
+It is essential to research and choose a password manager that aligns with your specific needs and preferences.
+To ensure maximum security, you should regularly update your password manager and use strong, unique master passwords.

 ## Should I Store my 2FA Tokens in my password manager?
 _This section is opinionated and may not reflect the views of the entire community.
-I wrote this part to share how I see this debate _and maybe convince you to be careful._
+I wrote this part to share how I see this debate and maybe convince you to be careful._

 Storing your 2FA TOTP tokens in your password manager has become hotly debated.
 While password managers are great for storing passwords, in a perfect world, you should never keep 2FA (two-factor authentication) tokens in your password manager.
 But let's be honest, we are not living in an ideal world.